 The Pros of Living Off Campus

 If they live with you, an immediate benefit is that it saves you money on either room and board or assisting with their rent and other living expenses.
 Plus, you have the peace of mind of them coming home every day.
 If they live in an apartment, this even further prepares them for “the real world”, plus it provides them with the privacy that they may need in order to study.
-One thing to consider with this particular option, however, is if they do live in an apartment or even if they are looking into something like some San Jose real estate in order to rent out a house with a few friends, they are going to need some reliable transportation in order to get back and forth to school.
+One thing to consider with this particular option, however, is if they do live in an apartment or even if they are looking into house rentals in order to rent with a few friends, they are going to need some reliable transportation in order to get back and forth to school.

 So when it comes to making the ultimate decision on what is best for your college student, there are three main questions that you should ask yourself: “Would my child thrive more living on campus or off?”, “Is my child emotionally mature enough to live outside of the home?” and “What makes the most financial sense?”
 Once you have taken these various pros into consideration and then answered those questions, undoubtedly, you will come to the resolve that is best for your son or daughter (and for you).